This Fair Processing Notice (“Privacy Notice”) describes how Dr Kershaw’s Hospice collects and uses your information.

 Data processors are third parties who provide services to Dr Kershaw’s Hospice.
 We have contracts in place with our data processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
 They will not share your personal information with any organisation apart from us.
 They will hold it securely and retain it for the period we instruct.

 Under the General Data Protection Regulation (GDPR), you have rights as an individual which you can exercise in relation to the information we hold about you.
 This includes access to information held about you.

 How can you request access to the personal information held about you?

 If you have any questions about the personal information that we hold about you please seek advice from a senior member of the management team.

-You are also legally entitled to make a Subject Access Request further details of which can be found in Dr Kershaw’s ‘Policy for Subject Access Request’ which can be found at the link.
+You are also legally entitled to make a Subject Access Request further details of which can be found in Dr Kershaw’s ‘Policy for Subject Access Request’ which can be found here.

 Links to other websites

 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.